-- Giygas, the Big Bad of EarthBound, is an Ultimate Evil in similar ways to Cthulhu, for example, all of his battle messages read "You Cannot Grasp the True Form of Giygas's attack!"
-While he is shown as a swirly red...thing, it's implied that this is not his true form, but what the Devil's Machine turned him into.
+- Giygas, the Big Bad of EarthBound, is an Ultimate Evil in similar ways to Cthulhu.
+And he's a rare case where he's finally revealed, and he's not only still terrifying, but probably even more so than he was before, due to how bright and kid-friendly the game was beforehand.
+This was probably more creepy for those who played the original MOTHER 1 where he was just a kind of creepy thin alien in a fancy fishbowl.
+All of his battle messages read "You Cannot Grasp the True Form of Giygas's attack!", and he is shown on-screen as a swirly red... thing.
+It's implied that this is not his true form, but what the Devil's Machine turned him into.
 Ironically, if you're wearing the Franklin Badge, you can grasp the true form of one attack, as the Badge's effect will reflect the attack back, revealing it to be electrical in nature.

 - MOTHER 3 has a time-traveling Porky.
-Just like Giegue and Giygas, one of his battle messages reads as "...?!
+Just like Giegue/Giygas, one of his battle messages reads as "...?!
 What did Porky do...?!".

 - Parodied in Star Control II: The cowardly Spathi live in perpetual fear of the Trope Namer, the ULTIMATE EVIL!!! (emphasis theirs, every time).
 They know absolutely nothing about it, and have never even seen it, because (they claim) it always lurks just outside the range of their most advanced sensors.
 This is, of course, further proof of its nefarious intent.